Everyday Low Price: $898.99

 This product was proudly made in the USA

 Additional oversized shipping charges will be applied for expedited shipments within the contiguous U.S. Shipping charges outside the contiguous U.S. are calculated by weight and dimension during checkout.
+Due to state regulations we cannot ship this item to the state of California.

 |1800 Retro VTX1800R : 2003|